 5. Using the Wrong Nectar Recipe

 The only recipe you need is four parts water to one part white granulated sugar.
-Never use honey, artificial sweeteners, or brown sugar, which can be harmful to hummingbirds.
-Boil the water first to help the sugar dissolve and remove impurities, then let it cool completely before filling feeders.
+Do not use honey, artificial sweeteners, or brown sugar — they are harmful to hummingbirds.
+First boil the water to help the sugar to dissolve and remove the impurities.
+Let the mixture cool completely before filling feeders.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.